psspowers/BlossomV2.0/docs/PRIVACY.md

 ## The Sacred Rules

-### Rule 1: Local-Only Storage
+### Rule 1: User-Controlled Storage

-**What it means**: All your data lives exclusively on your device in IndexedDB (browser database).
-Nothing is ever transmitted to servers, clouds, or networks.
+**What it means (v3.0)**: Your data is stored in two places: local IndexedDB on your device AND in your private Supabase cloud storage.
+The cloud storage is protected by Row Level Security (RLS) — only your account can access your data.
+No Blossom employee, no third party, and no advertiser can ever access it.

 **Technical implementation**:
-- Database: Dexie.js wrapper for IndexedDB
+- Local database: Dexie.js wrapper for IndexedDB (offline cache)
-- Storage location: Browser storage on your device
+- Cloud database: Supabase PostgreSQL with RLS (cross-device sync)
+- Authentication: Supabase Auth with PKCE flow (email/password)
-- Network calls: Zero (except loading the app itself)
+- Network calls: HTTPS to Supabase only (your private project)
-- APIs: None
+- APIs: Supabase only (your data, your project)
-- Cloud sync: None
+- Third-party data sharing: None

+**Why this change from v2.0 (local-only)**:
+- v2.0 (local-only) was anonymous but limited to one device
+- v3.0 enables cross-device access and secure cloud backups while maintaining data isolation via RLS
+- The privacy guarantee is maintained: only YOU can read your data

 **Verification**:
 Open browser DevTools → Network tab while using Blossom.
-You'll see zero outbound requests after the initial page load.
+You'll see HTTPS requests to your Supabase project URL only.
+No analytics services, no advertising platforms, no third-party trackers.

 **Storage capacity**:
-- Per log: 0.5-2 KB
+- Per log: ~1-3 KB (JSONB with compression)
-- 1 year of daily logs: 180-730 KB
+- 1 year of daily logs: ~365-1095 KB (~1 MB)
-- Browser limit: 5-10 MB (enough for decades)
+- Supabase free tier: 500 MB database (enough for decades)
+- Local cache mirrors cloud for offline access

-**Files**: `src/lib/db.ts` (Dexie database implementation)
+**Files**: `src/lib/db.ts` (IndexedDB), `src/lib/supabase.ts` (cloud client)

 ---

-### Rule 2: No Account Required
+### Rule 2: Account Required (for Cloud Sync)

-**What it means**: You never create an account, provide an email, or authenticate.
-The app works immediately, completely anonymously.
+**What it means (v3.0)**: You create an account with email and password to enable cloud sync and cross-device access.
+Your email is used only for authentication — never for marketing.

-**Why this matters**:
+**Why this changed from v2.0**:
-- No email = no data breach risk
+- v2.0 was completely anonymous but data lived on one device only
+- v3.0 requires authentication to enable secure, private cloud sync
+- Your password is never stored in plaintext (Supabase handles secure hashing)

+**Privacy protections**:
+- Email: Used only for authentication and password reset
+- Password: Hashed by Supabase, never stored in plaintext
-- No password = no credential theft
+- No username: Only email + hashed password
-- No username = no identity linkage
-- No profile = no targeted advertising
+- No profile required: Only email/password to create account
+- Leaked password detection: Optional HaveIBeenPwned check

+**What we do NOT use your email for**:
+- ❌ Marketing emails
+- ❌ Product updates
+- ❌ Third-party sharing
+- ❌ Account profiling

 **Tradeoffs**:
-- ❌ Cannot sync across devices
-- ✅ Absolute anonymity
+- ✅ Cross-device sync (log on phone, view on laptop)
-- ✅ Zero identity exposure
+- ✅ Secure cloud backup

-**Philosophy**: PCOS patients shouldn't have to trade privacy for functionality.
-Multi-device sync would require cloud storage, which violates Rule 1.

-**Future consideration**: Peer-to-peer sync via WebRTC (device-to-device, no server intermediary) is being researched.
+- ⚠️ Email address linked to data (Supabase stores it)

+**If you prefer no account**: You can still use the app in demo mode or export your data and switch to a different tool.
+Your choice, always.

+**Future consideration**: Optional local-only mode (no account) is being considered for users who prefer absolute anonymity over sync capability.

 ---